 An increase in probable cases was predictive of outbreaks, while meteorological variables, particularly mean temperature, demonstrated predictive potential in some countries, but not all.
 While it is difficult to define uniform variables applicable in every country context, the use of probable cases and meteorological variables in tailored early warning systems could be used to highlight the occurrence of dengue outbreaks or indicate increased risk of dengue transmission.

-Author Summary

-Dengue is a human, viral disease transmitted by day-biting mosquitoes.
-Transmission of the disease can occur during certain climatic seasons, so-called ‘seasonal transmission’, or form epidemics/ outbreaks.
-Outbreaks can cause large, unexpected numbers of cases and put pressure on financial, clinical and vector control resources.
-Clearly, accurate prediction of dengue outbreaks would provide public health services with time to prepare and mount effective interventions.
-Research has previously identified meteorological and epidemiological covariates that may be used to predict dengue outbreaks.
-Accordingly, here we describe a method, ordinarily used in manufacturing, to identify the predictive power of these covariates.
-The model was tested using historic data and found that an increase in mean temperature or probable dengue cases was most predictive of dengue outbreaks.
-Similarly, increases in relative humidity and weekly rainfall were also predictive, but this was context-dependent and the strength of association was weaker.
-We recommend the routine, standardised capture of meteorological and epidemiological variables as part of dengue early warning systems.
-This model has been transformed into a user-friendly workbook that is currently operational in real-time across 3 countries.

-INTRODUCTION
+Introduction

 Dengue epidemics have increased in frequency and magnitude globally since the 1970s [1], and today represent a major, and still increasing, public health burden worldwide [2].
 The primary vector, Aedes aegypti, is highly anthropophilic [3] and breeds exclusively in small, freshwater bodies.
 It thrives in dense, urban areas where it has evolved to complete its entire life cycle [3].
 A secondary vector, Aedes albopictus has expanded its range dramatically in recent decades, and is a serious threat for dengue transmission among populations where herd immunity is low or absent [4].
 With all four dengue serotypes now found worldwide [5], outbreaks caused by a change in the predominant serotype form a major, global public health challenge [4].